 - Propofol has been shown to reduce cerebral metabolic demand (CMRO2) and cerebral blood volume (CBV) and, consequently, ICP. - Administer propofol as a bolus of 1-2 mg/kg.
-May be continued as an infusion (titrate to maximum 200 μg/kg/min) in ventilated patients. - Propofol, especially when given as a bolus dose, is associated with circulatory depression, which should be corrected with IV fluids and/or vasopressors to maintain CPP goals. - A small subset of patients receiving propofol may develop a propofol infusion syndrome characterized by metabolic acidosis, cardiac dysfunction, rhabdomyolysis, and hypertriglyceridemia, often with a fatal outcome. - Propofol infusion syndrome is more likely to develop at doses greater than > 70 mcg/kg/min administered for > 48 h.
+May be continued as an infusion (titrate to maximum 200 μg/kg/min) in ventilated patients. - Propofol, especially when given as a bolus dose, is associated with circulatory depression, which should be corrected with IV fluids and/or vasopressors to maintain CPP goals. - A small subset of patients receiving propofol may develop a propofol infusion syndrome characterized by metabolic acidosis, cardiac dysfunction, rhabdomyolysis, and hypertriglyceridemia, often with a fatal outcome.
+Young pediatric patients may be at higher risk of propofol infusion syndrome. - Propofol infusion syndrome is more likely to develop at doses greater than > 70 mcg/kg/min administered for > 48 h.
 If propofol is infused at these extreme doses (200 μg/kg/min), it should only be done temporarily, while other corrective measures are executed.